-Are you considering purchasing a new manual wheelchair or looking for your first manual wheelchair but need to find more information about what the best manual wheelchairs are?
+Are you considering purchasing a new manual wheelchair or looking for your first wheelchair but need to find more information about what the best manual wheelchairs are?
 If so, this guide is for you.
-Not all wheelchairs are created equal and if you have looked at manual wheelchairs you probably got overwhelmed at all your choices.
+Not all wheelchairs are created equal and if you have looked at wheelchairs you probably got overwhelmed at all your choices.

 Don’t worry this guide will provide all the necessary information to help you narrow down your choice and make the most informed purchase for your next wheelchair.
 This guide will not only point you in the right direction but we hope you can also learn a few things about wheelchairs, what accessories you might need, and more to make the best possible choice for you and your situation.